Bachelor of Arts in Geosciences

 Geoscience combines social and natural science methods and knowledge to help us understand the complex problems facing businesses, government agencies, and community organizations.
 Geoscientists are uniquely qualified to investigate issues involving competing land use, complex land management problems, and integrated natural and cultural resource development.
 Students specializing in geoscience gain exposure to all aspects of the discipline from human and physical geography for their degree and specialize in sub-fields such as GIS, water resources, climate change, carbon budgeting, and other personalized experiences.

-Careers options may include: GIS, Environmental fields, transportation, energy companies, Governmental regulation and natural resource departments, and public health.
+Career options may include: GIS, Environmental fields, transportation, energy companies, Governmental regulation and natural resource departments, and public health.

-Note: two years of a single high school world language or one year of a single college-level world language is required.
+World Language Requirement: Two years of a single high school world language or one year of a single college-level world language is required.

 Required Core